yash-sharma1/docs-site/docs/smart-chain/wallet/wallet_api.md

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).

 ## Development Progress
-Currently this API and its corresponding UI are in actively development.
+Currently (version 1.91.2) this API and its corresponding UI are in actively development.
 Only a subset of most important json-rpc has been implemented including for `request`:
 ```
   eth_accounts
   eth_blockNumber